 Social exclusion can be common for adolescents in middle and high school.
 Whether not being chosen for games or purposefully excluding kids in numerous situations, the consequences are extremely harmful.
-According to Salmivalli, “Bullying can be direct, such as physical or verbal attacks, indirect (also referred to as relational bullying), such as social exclusion and rumor-spreading, or it can happen online.
-The adolescent period of life consists of elevated risk for the onset of anxiety and depression, and peer victimization is predictive of both” (Salmivalli, et. al, 2021).
+Salmivalli states, “Bullying can be direct, such as physical or verbal attacks, indirect (also referred to as relational bullying), such as social exclusion and rumor-spreading, or it can happen online.
+The adolescent period of life consists of elevated risk for the onset of anxiety and depression, and peer victimization is predictive of both” (Salmivalli et al., 2021).
 Social exclusion can seriously affect teenagers in the short and long term.

 Here are some of the potential consequences of social exclusion: